St Patrick's, Carlow College: Notable alumni

 The nationalist Maurice Leyne and the physician and poet Richard D'Alton Williams (1822–1862) attended Carlow College.
-Poet and teacher William A. Byrne, (William Dara) also attended Carlow.
+Poet and teacher William A. Byrne (William Dara) also attended Carlow.

-Patrick Moriarty OSA was the second president of Villanova College, and instrumental in its setting up, studied at Carlow, before joining the Augustinians.
+Patrick Moriarty OSA was the second president of Villanova College and instrumental in its setting up, studied at Carlow before joining the Augustinians.

-Patrick Barry, Bishop of St. Augustine, Florida and co-founder of Barry University began his studies for the priesthood at Carlow College in 1890.
+Patrick Barry, Bishop of St. Augustine, Florida, and co-founder of Barry University, began his studies for the priesthood at Carlow College in 1890.

-British General Sir Thomas Kelly-Kenny GCB GCVO (1840–1914) was also educated as a lay student at Carlow College.
+British general Sir Thomas Kelly-Kenny (1840–1914) was also educated as a lay student at Carlow College.

 Rev Thomas Nangle (1889–1972) from Canada, padre of the Royal Newfoundland Regiment in the first world war, studied for the priesthood at Carlow, later a Rhodesian farmer and MP.

-Michael O'Hanrahan who was executed for his part in the 1916 Easter Rising, was educated in Carlow College Academy.
+Michael O'Hanrahan, who was executed for his part in the 1916 Easter Rising, was educated in Carlow College Academy.

 Nationalist activist Kevin O'Higgins studied for a while at Carlow College, after he was expelled from Maynooth College in 1911 for smoking.

 A number of the rooms in the college are named after alumni and people associated with the college such as Cobden Hall named after the architect Thomas Cobden who designed the college building, the John England Room and the Therry Room, among others.

 Lawrence Duffy, current bishop of Clogher, studied in Carlow.
 Bishop elect of Achonry Paul Dempsey also studied in Carlow.